The Isogeny Problems

 Statement: Construct post-quantum encryption schemes, whose security reduces to (a small variant of) the Endomorphism Ring Problem.

-1. An efficient post-quantum key exchange mechanism.
+1. key exchange mechanism,

-2. An efficient post-quantum public-key encryption scheme.
+2. public-key encryption scheme,

-3. An efficient post-quantum identity-based encryption scheme.
+3. identity-based encryption scheme,

-4. An efficient post-quantum attribute-based encryption scheme.
+4. attribute-based encryption scheme,

-5. An efficient post-quantum oblivious transfer protocol.
+5. oblivious transfer protocol,

-6. An efficient post-quantum verifiable delay function.
+6. verifiable delay function,

 Reward: A bottle of whisky (or a non-alcoholic alternative).